- This event has passed.

 Principal supervisor: Rachel Douglas-Jones, Associate Professor , IT University of Copenhagen

-We have four regular events
+We have three regular events

-2. Shut up and Write takes place every week onĀ Wednesdays from 13:15 to 17:00.
+- 2. Shut up and Write takes place every week onĀ Wednesdays from 13:15 to 17:00.
 Based on the model promoted by Inger Mewburn, we commit to writing projects on the whiteboard and write in shorter sessions with breaks.

-4. The TiP Writing Workshop takes place twice a semester, where contributions from all members of TiP are welcome.
+- 3. The TiP Writing Workshop takes place twice a semester, where contributions from all members of TiP are welcome.
 The purpose of the workshop is to give and receive feedback on ‘in progress’ work.
 Practically the workshop entails reading all participants’ submission, being a ‘caring opponent’ on one particular text, and participating in constructive debate about the texts.